 Health Services Administration

 FIRST/SECOND YEAR CURRICULUM FOR ALL BUSINESS MAJORS

 Prior to gaining admission to the Beacom School of Business majors, students complete the University’s liberal learning requirements and the prerequisites necessary for acceptance.
 Each of the seven majors offered through the Beacom School of Business begins with the first/second year curriculum.
-During the first half of the program, students complete the liberal learning requirements of the University and the prerequisites for admission to the business majors.
 All students must complete a minimum of 15 credits of liberal learning including composition, a social science, a humanities/fine arts, a mathematics course, and a science course within their first 45 credit hours.
 The remaining requirements are to be completed as early as possible in the student’s academic program.